Cozy Peach Kitchen

 • Grill the burger buns: I love adding burger buns to the upper grill shelf for the last minute of cooking.
 This toasts them and adds an awesome smokey flavor.

-• Topping ideas: I like to add grilled red bell peppers, avocado, lettuce or spinach, tomato and pickled onions.
+• Topping ideas: I like to add grilled red bell peppers, avocado, lettuce or spinach, tomato and quick pickled red onions.

-• Protein: If you're looking to add more protein, try adding a black bean patty or an egg, or serve a lentil salad on the side.
+• Protein: If you're looking to add more protein, try adding a sweet potato black bean burger or an egg, or serve a vegetarian lentil salad on the side.

-• Grilled portobello mushrooms are also delicious sliced up and put in breakfast scrambles and egg casseroles.
+• Grilled portobello mushrooms are also delicious sliced up and put in breakfast tofu scrambles and this vegetarian breakfast casserole.

-• Serving ideas: Enjoy with sides like zucchini corn fritters, watermelon cucumber salad or fruit salad for a summer-y meal.
+• Serving ideas: Enjoy with sides like zucchini corn fritters, watermelon cucumber salad or vegan fruit salad for a summer meal.

 Overhead view of mushroom cap on a toasted bun on a jade plate.